steamship-core/python-client/docs/plugins/index.rst

 Developing new Plugins
 ~~~~~~~~~~~~~~~~~~~~~~

-For those interested in developing plugins, see :ref:`Developing Packages and Plugins`.
+For those interested in developing plugins, see :ref:`Developing Packages and Plugins<DevelopingPackagesAndPlugins>`.